-The Previous test runs section is where you can access monitoring data from any of your previous test runs.
+The Previous test runs panel is where you can access monitoring data from any of your previous test runs.
 Tests are listed by the series in which you ran the test.
 Navigate in the tree to the test and specific data you want to view, then double-click it.
 Charts and tables for previous test runs open in the Previous test runs tab in the center part of the Test Controller window.

 For complete information about viewing previous test run data, see Previous Test Runs.

 In the center pane of Test Controller, you will find the Current test run tab and the Previous test runs tab.
 Any metrics you open for the current test open in the Current test run tab, and data for previous tests opens in the Previous test runs tab.